“How long have you got?”

 In 2017, respected Sydney chef Jeremy Strode took his own life, as did Darren Simpson a month prior.

-And they’re just the chefs with public enough profiles for us to hear the news.
+And they’re just the chefs with high-enough profiles for us to hear the news.

 Samuel Johnson has spoken to Mamamia about why he doesn’t like mental health labels.
 Post continues after video.